aduros/wasm4/site/docs/reference/functions.md

 Draws a rectangle.

-`DRAW_COLORS` color 0 is used as the fill color, `DRAW_COLORS` color 1 is used as the border color.
+`DRAW_COLORS` color 1 is used as the fill color, `DRAW_COLORS` color 2 is used as the border color.

 ### `oval (x, y, width, height)`

 Draws an oval (or circle).

-`DRAW_COLORS` color 0 is used as the fill color, `DRAW_COLORS` color 1 is used as the border color.
+`DRAW_COLORS` color 1 is used as the fill color, `DRAW_COLORS` color 2 is used as the border color.

 ### `text (str, x, y)`

 Draws text using the built-in system font.
 The string may contain new-line (`\n`) characters.

+The font is 8x8 pixels per character.

-`DRAW_COLORS` color 0 is used as the text color, `DRAW_COLORS` color 1 is used as the background color.
+`DRAW_COLORS` color 1 is used as the text color, `DRAW_COLORS` color 2 is used as the background color.

 :::note String Encoding
 By default, `str` is expected to be a `\0` terminated ASCII string.
 There are 2 additional variants